egeloen/ivory-google-map/doc/service/base.md

 ## Base Service Objects

-The base service objects are shared classes which are reused across multiple services such as Directions, Distance Matrix, ...
+The base service objects are shared classes which are reused across multiple services such as Direction, Distance Matrix, ...

 ## Distance